200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-08-OtherkindMassCombat.md

 placed as 5
-knocked to 4 because of black 5 knocked to 3 because of black 4 would upgrade to 4 because of white 3 but can’t repeat => 3.
+knocked to 4 because of black 5 knocked to 3 because of black 4 would upgrade to 4 because of white 3 but canâ€™t repeat => 3.